 Ribes nevadense is great for a bird garden.

-Ribes nevadense's foliage color is green, type is deciduous and has fragrance.
+Foliage of Ribes nevadense has color green, is deciduous and has fragrance.

 Communities for Ribes nevadense:Red Fir Forest, Riparian (rivers & creeks), Sub-Alpine Forest and Yellow Pine Forest.